-Professor Stephanie Camp is an historian of African Americans, slavery, the American South and women and gender.
-She teaches classes on slavery in the United States, nineteenth- century America, African Americans and beauty and the body.
+Professor Stephanie Camp was an historian of African Americans, slavery, the American South and women and gender.
+She taught classes on slavery in the United States, nineteenth- century America, African Americans and beauty and the body.

 Q: Why did you decide to become an historian?
 Were there family influences, inspiring books, influential teachers, or other factors that influenced your decision?

 SC: I have always wanted to write stories.
 I think my earliest awareness of this desire came in the third grade when, unfortunately, my teacher accused me of plagiarizing the children’s author Judy Blume’s style, which would have been a rather sophisticated crime for an eight-year-old.
 Perversely, I became quite proud of myself during that episode.
 In junior high and high school, I continued to write short stories and imagined that I would write one day, and journalism was the dream.
 However, in college I met Evelyn Brooks Higginbotham, then a professor in the History department at Penn.
 She was a black woman––one of the few in the academy at the time––and she made it a point to encourage undergraduate students of color to go to graduate school.
 I am one of many scholars around the country who are here because Evelyn plucked us from our cluelessness and aimed us toward grad school.
 I was not a History major in undergrad, and it took me a few years to find my way to it.
 But I was drawn to the possibilities for storytelling and also to its rigor and discipline.